Academic Programs

 Eighth Grade Tie: Given at the Mass of the Holy Spirit and worn on Full Dress occasions.

-Blazer Storage in Dean’s Office: On full dress days, eighth grade students will be able to hang their blazers up outside the Dean of Student’s office after mass.
-Their blazers may be kept hanging in this location until needed for the next full dress day.
+Blazer Storage in Dean’s Office: On full dress days, eighth grade students will be able to hang their blazers up inside the Dean of Student’s office after mass.
+Their blazers may be kept hanging in this location until needed for the next full-dress day.

 Library